 Because all transactions are unique there is price flexibility in the marketplace.
 The amount of flexibility depends on local conditions.

 Knowing what listing price to set for your home can be difficult.
-That is why it is valuable to work with a REALTOR®.
-Because experienced REALTORS® have handled many transactions, they're familiar with the terms and conditions that went into individual sales, not just published sale prices that may not reflect various premiums, discounts, terms, conditions and adjustments.
-And, importantly, REALTORS® know of the latest sale prices among competing houses and can offer that information to the home seller.
+That is why it is valuable to work with a REALTOR® in Waltham, MA.
+Experienced Waltham REALTORS® have handled many transactions, they're familiar with the terms and conditions that went into individual sales, not just published sale prices that may not reflect various premiums, discounts, terms, conditions, and adjustments.
+Importantly, Waltham REALTORS® know of the latest sale prices among competing houses and can offer that information to the home seller.